UCL/ba-ebdp-toolkit/README.md

 - If using a static IP please notify the UCL team, who will then add your IP address to the whitelisted domains.
 You will then be able to connect to the DB using a specified username and password.
 - If you do not have access to a static IP address then you need to connect with the GCP Cloud SQL Proxy.
 Instructions for installation of the utility are available [here](https://cloud.google.com/sql/docs/postgres/sql-proxy).
 Please notify the UCL team who will walk you through the steps.

-## TODO

-- iter bounds and compute building and blocks metrics

 ## OSM Selection

 - [https://handbook.geospatial.psu.edu/sites/default/files/capstone/Stratman_Capstone_Final_Paper_20150503.pdf]()